DataDog/datadog-api-client-go/api/v2/datadog/docs/SecurityMonitoringRuleQuery.md

 NewSecurityMonitoringRuleQueryWithDefaults instantiates a new SecurityMonitoringRuleQuery object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAgentRule

+`func (o *SecurityMonitoringRuleQuery) GetAgentRule() SecurityMonitoringRuntimeAgentRule`

+GetAgentRule returns the AgentRule field if non-nil, zero value otherwise.

+### GetAgentRuleOk

+`func (o *SecurityMonitoringRuleQuery) GetAgentRuleOk() (*SecurityMonitoringRuntimeAgentRule, bool)`

+GetAgentRuleOk returns a tuple with the AgentRule field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAgentRule

+`func (o *SecurityMonitoringRuleQuery) SetAgentRule(v SecurityMonitoringRuntimeAgentRule)`

+SetAgentRule sets AgentRule field to given value.

+### HasAgentRule

+`func (o *SecurityMonitoringRuleQuery) HasAgentRule() bool`

+HasAgentRule returns a boolean if a field has been set.

 ### GetAggregation